chrisleaman/py-wave-runup/docs/background.rst

-Although there are many processes which can influence wave runup (such as nonlinear wave transformation, wave reflection, three-dimensional effects, porosity, roughness, permeability and groundwater) [#cem06]_, many attempts have been made to derive empirical relatinoships based on easily measurable parameters.
+Although there are many processes which can influence wave runup (such as nonlinear wave transformation, wave reflection, three-dimensional effects, porosity, roughness, permeability and groundwater) [#cem06]_, many attempts have been made to derive empirical relationships based on easily measurable parameters.
 Typically, empirical wave runup models include:

     - **Hs**: significant wave height